GradienceTeam/Gradience/ROADMAP.md

-# Roadmap
+## 🛣️ Roadmap

-This tool is fully usable, if you want a new feature, open an issue or submit a PR
+Gradience is completely usable, if you want a new feature, open an issue or submit a PR

-# Base features
+### Base features

 - [x] Customize named colors, either with a color picker or with text
 - [x] Explanations for some named colors